betolink/earthaccess/docs/quick-start.md

 )
 ```

+!!! tip "Rich Display in Jupyter"

+    When working in Jupyter notebooks, search results display rich HTML representations automatically.
+Just evaluate a result in a cell to see formatted metadata, file sizes, and links.
+You can also visualize spatial coverage with `results.show_map()` (requires `pip install earthaccess[widgets]`).

 ### Step 3.
 Download the files

 Once you have found the files you want, you can download them to your local machine.